MoiraMarques/projeto/Widgetizer-script-usage-guide.md

 *Caveat: certain formats that we support must use the flowplayer skin, in order to give us necessary timing data so that we can sync the subtitles to the video.*

-***Important note I: the widgetizer only works with YouTube and html5 videos.
+**Important note I** the widgetizer only works with YouTube and html5 videos.
 We'll be adding support for more formats and services in the very near future.**

-***Important note II: for IE visitors, the widgetizer requires that youtube videos are direct descendants of <body/>**
+**Important note II** for IE visitors, the widgetizer requires that youtube videos are direct descendants of <body/>